hpanno/FuelReductionWorkflow/HowTo.md

 https://slu.carto.com/viz/e14adad6-d1fe-11e6-b215-0e3a376473ab/public_map

 Photos can be incorporated into the project 'pop-up'.
 Upload your photos to the SLUGIS Flickr account to be imported into cartodb.
+Create a brand new album for the project photos you are importing so it is easy to tell which photos go to each project.
+Flickr has an app available for download that makes this import process easy.
+Please let me know if you have any questions as to how to download/long on to gain access.

 https://www.flickr.com/photos/slugis3400/albums